haba713/devsoap-vaadin-windows-encoding/README.md

 Open http://localhost:8080 in browser.

-You should see `A B C Å Ä Ö` which is the case with Linux and Mac.
+You should see `A B C Å Ä Ö` which is the case when running the app in Linux or Mac.

-However, in Windows you see `A B C Ã… Ã„ Ã–`.
+However, in you run the app in Windows you'll see `A B C Ã… Ã„ Ã–`.
 How can I fix the problem?